 You can create a variety of designs with one color palette.
 Experiment by trying different combinations until you find one you like.

 Often, one color will be enough for a minimalist design.
 And usually, you’ll never need more than three.

 I’ve included three colors in each palette to give you more flexibility.
 Start by selecting the base color, followed by the one you’ll use for accents.

 Here are some minimalist color palettes we like.

 A minimalist color palette gives you enough options to create a clean, professional design.

 Spend time experimenting with some of the palettes we’ve included in this post.
 Be sure to choose one that aligns with your brand identity.
-Start with a two colors from the palette—a base colors and an accent color.
+Start with two colors from the palette—a base color and an accent color.

-If you have any questions, reach out to me [email protected].
+If you have any questions, reach out to me at firstname.lastname@example.org.